-Developing and using systems in your business will help you stay organized, free up your time and improve efficiency, which will allow your business to grow.
+Developing and using systems in your business will help you stay organized and focused, and free up your time and improve efficiency so your business can grow.

 While some business owners may see noticeable and dramatic improvements to their business right away when using systems, keep in mind that this is an investment in your business which will pay off as your business grows.
 Some processes will take a significant input of time or resources—and there may be a learning curve, such as using new software or tools.

 While developing systems, be sure to thoroughly document every step of your process and share the documents with any relevant team members.
 And as your business grows, be sure to revisit your systems and update any manuals you’ve created.